mcharno/belling-the-cat/1-set-up-rpi.md

 Updates
 -------

-+ Update the package definitions on your RPi to the latest versions with the {{sudo apt-get update}} command
++ Update the package definitions on your RPi to the latest versions with the `sudo apt-get update` command

 ```
 pi@raspberrypi ~ $ sudo apt-get update